What Everyone Gets Wrong About Daylight Saving Time

 Myth: Daylight Saving Time is Observed Everywhere

-The Real Story: Changing the clocks may be standard practice in Canada, but not all countries observe daylight saving time.
+The Real Story: Changing the clocks may be standard practice across much of Canada, but not all countries observe daylight saving time.
 Countries along or below the equator, for instance, don’t implement time shifts since daylight hours rarely change from season to season.
 Much of Asia and Africa opt out of DST as well, as do Iceland and parts of Australia.
-Closer to home, Arizona, Hawaii, and regions of Quebec and British Columbia choose not to observe DST either.
+Closer to home, Arizona, Hawaii, and regions of Quebec and Saskatchewan choose not to observe DST either.
 There’s one exception, however: even though Antarctica has no daylight in the winter and 24-hour daylight in the summer, research crews living in the area observe DST to communicate with their home bases.

 The Real Story: More sunlight may mean more vitamin D, but numerous studies have also linked daylight saving time to a rise in road accidents and health problems.
 A 2008 Swedish study in the New England Journal of Medicine—based on information collected over a 20-year period—found a higher incidence of heart attacks in the first three weekdays after clocks move forward and fall back.
 Meanwhile, according to Manitoba Public Insurance, there was a 20 per cent increase in crashes on Manitoba roads when clocks moved forward an hour in the spring of 2014.
 Changes in circadian rhythm, too, can trigger cluster headaches and lead to days or weeks of discomfort.